Classifying Types of Probability In Exercises 53-58, classify the... | Channels for Pearson+

 Classical Probability

 Classical probability is based on the assumption that all outcomes in a sample space are equally likely.
 It is calculated by dividing the number of favorable outcomes by the total number of possible outcomes.
-For example, the probability of rolling a three on a fair six-sided die is 1/6, as there is one favorable outcome and six possible outcomes.
+This approach is often used in games of chance, such as rolling dice or flipping coins, where the probabilities can be determined through logical reasoning.

 Recommended video: